-We celebrate Flag Day on June 14 each year to commemorate the American flag.
+We celebrate Flag Day on June 14 each year.
 President Woodrow Wilson designated it a national holiday through an official proclamation on May 30, 1916.

-Many Americans use Flag Day to celebrate the United States flag and keep its meaningful history alive.
+Many Americans use Flag Day to keep the flag’s meaningful history alive.
 You can celebrate this day, too.
-Put up flags in your house, drawing a picture of a flag, or flying one outside.
+Put up flags in your house, draw a picture of a flag, or fly one outside.
 See the images below for Flag Day activity ideas and links to even more American flag history information!